 Any amounts received by the veteran for use in paying tuition, fees, or the cost of books cannot be included in the calculation of the veteran's gross income for purposes of state-aided public housing.
-Housing authorities are authorized to exclude disability compensation paid by the U.S. Department of Veterans Affairs to totally unemployable disabled veterans in excess of \$1,800.
-However, it is dependent on the individual housing authority to allow such exclusion.
+Housing authorities are authorized to exclude disability compensation paid by the U.S. Department of Veterans Affairs to totally unemployable disabled veterans in excess of \$1,800.00.